Printing using hand setting (composition) of type and material and a variety of presses.

 - Proof the type (quality control)

-- Pagination (setting out for printing).
+- Imposition (setting out pages for printing).

-- Preparation of paper (cutting to size etc)
+- Preparation of paper (cutting to size)

-- Print (feed paper / inking)
+- Print (feed paper / inking / storage)

-- Fold paper / trim to size
+- Fold paper / trim to size / stitch

 - Compile documents (book binding / stitching etc)

-- Melt down damaged type
+- Melt down damaged type / re-casting

 - Letter design